Water-Melon/Melon/docs/book/en/install.md

 <iframe width="100%" height="480px" src="https://www.youtube.com/embed/d0G-8BwLi30?si=XzbFCEcPADefc6_8" title="YouTube video player" frameborder="0" allow="accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-On Windows, there is no difference between the installation of Windows and UNIX environments, you only need to install and configure `mingw`, `git bash` and `make` first.
+On Windows, there is no difference between the installation of Windows and UNIX environments, you only need to install and configure `mingw` or `msys2`.

-Please select the following settings when installing [MingW-W64-builds](https://www.mingw-w64.org/downloads/#mingw-builds):
+If you install `mingw`, you may want to install `git bash` and `make` either.
+Install [MingW-W64-builds](https://www.mingw-w64.org/downloads/#mingw-builds) with the installation settings:

 - `Version`: `8.1.0`